OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 #### Foil type: F or standard
 Most optodes use the PreSens PSt3 foil (PreSens - Precision Sensing GmbH), these have as standard a black opaque protective layer protecting the pink sensing layer.
-For glider applications the “F” type foils are typically preferred as these remove the opaque layer which results in much faster diffusion across the foil, and therefore faster sensor response ($\tau$ = 8 s compared to ~ 25 s {cite}`Bittig2014`).
+For glider applications the “F” type foils are typically preferred as these remove the opaque layer which results in much faster diffusion across the foil, and therefore faster sensor response (τ = 8 s compared to ~ 25 s {cite}`Bittig2014`).
 However, removal of the protective layer makes the foil more susceptible to UV radiation, and is known to reduce the sensor stability, especially when exposed to strong sunlight.
 Newer 4330F and 4831F optodes (Since July 8th 2018) use an improved formulation of the Presens fast foil which are less sunlight sensitive and have much lower noise levels.
 These can be identified by their white appearance.
 It is recommended that older F-type instruments (with the pink foils) are upgraded with these improved foils.